emissary-ingress/emissary/docs/topics/running/environment.md

 ## Container Images

-To give you flexibility, and independence from a hosting platform's uptime, you can pull the `ambassador` and `aes` images from multiple public registries:
+To give you flexibility and independence from a hosting platform's uptime, you can pull the `ambassador` and `aes` images from any of the following registries:
 - `docker.io/datawire/`
 - `quay.io/datawire/`
 - `gcr.io/datawire/`